DannyTang002/FirstDjango/README.md

 "# FirstDjango"
+ First django website followed a guide and wrote down some general stuff about dj

 -views and templates
 views are ways to give the user feedback when they are sending a html request.
 The views can be represented as renders, which gives back a html-site in forms of templates.